ent/ent/doc/website/blog/tbd-announcing-versioned-migrations.md

 , [Liquibase](https://liquibase.org/), or [golang-migrate/migrate](https://github.com/golang-migrate/migrate) (which is
 common in the Go ecosystem), support a workflow that they call "versioned migrations".

-With versioned migrations, you assign each migration (commonly a set of SQL files) a unique version and a description and check those files into version control together with your application code.
-Versioned migrations are then applied in order exactly once on your database.

-> Liquibase is an open-source database schema change management solution which enables you to manage revisions of your
-> database changes easily.
-Liquibase makes it easy for anyone involved in the application release process to:
->
-> - Eliminate errors and delays when releasing databases.
-> - Deploy and roll back changes for specific versions without needing to know what has already been deployed.
-> - Deploy database and application changes together so they always stay in sync.
+With versioned migrations (sometimes called "change base migrations") instead of describing the desired state ("what is my state"), you describe the changes itself ("how to reach the state").
+Most of the time this is one by creating a set of SQL files containing the statements needed.
+Each of the files is assigned a unique version and a description of the changes.
+Tools like the ones mentioned earlier are then able to interpret the migration files and to apply (some of) them in the correct order to transition to the desired database structure.

 In this post, I want to showcase a new kind of migration workflow that has recently been added to Atlas and Ent.
 We call it "versioned migration authoring" and it's an attempt to combine the simplicity and expressiveness of the declarative approach with the safety and explicitness of versioned migrations.
 With versioned migration authoring, users still declare their desired state and use the Atlas engine to plan a safe migration from the existing to the new state.
-However, instead of coupling the planning and execution , it is instead written into a file which can be checked into source control, fine tuned manually and reviewed in normal code review processes.
+However, instead of coupling the planning and execution, it is instead written into a file which can be checked into source control, fine-tuned manually and reviewed in normal code review processes.

 As an example, I will demonstrate the workflow with `golang-migrate/migrate`.